 Accessing data is an important and sensitive topic and there are many rules and restrictions in place to ensure that data is stored and used in a safe and trustworthy way.
 The Health Data Research Innovation Gateway does not hold or store any patient or health data but is a portal that allows researchers to search for and request access to data that is stored in other places.

-A big part of the Data and Connectivity programme has been to add data to the Gateway.
+A big part of the Data and Connectivity programme has been to add information about more collections of data to the Gateway.
 There are now over 600 collections sets of data (known as datasets) discoverable on the Gateway.
 This has greatly improved how many datasets are available for researchers to access, therefore improving research outcomes, which in turn leads to public benefit through public health interventions and health policies.

 Impacts and benefit to the public